Tinkerforge/doc/de/source/Hardware/Bricks/IMU_Brick.rst

 To test the IMU Brick you have to start by installing the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` (For installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
 The former is a bridge between the Bricks/Bricklets and the programming language API bindings, the latter is for testing purposes.

 Connector your IMU Brick to the PC over USB, you should see a tab named "IMU Brick" in the Brick Viewer after you pressed "connect".
 Select it.

 .. image:: /Images/Bricks/imu_brickv.jpg
    :scale: 60 %
-   :alt: Brickv view of the IMU Brick
+   :alt: IMU Brick im Brick Viewer
    :align: center
    :target: ../../_images/Bricks/imu_brickv.jpg